 One that’s good to sleep in too i.e. without a big bobble on top!

 I had a thin and thick pair.
-Also a fingerless pair are handy for cooking outside.
+Also, a fingerless pair is handy for cooking outside.

 Bikini or swimming costume